 Onlookers of a Barcelona persuasion were joined together in worry as their sights fixed on Barcelona’s £5m record signing, and the Goikoetxea welcome he was about to receive.
 September 1983 and we’re smack-bang in the middle of an era where hard tackling is commonplace.
 A crunching tackle is almost expected by those playing higher up the pitch.

 Diego Maradona is cruising in the 3-0 showing, but he’s soon to hounded by Goikoetxea and his set of studs.
 Now sprawled out on the turf, Maradona’s season looks in jeopardy.
 A horror tackle belonging to the eighties and one that is somehow only worthy of a yellow card.
 The Camp Nou holds its breath as Barcelona’s talisman clutches his ankle in agony.

 Goikoetxea’s reputation in Spain preceded him.
 A burly, uncompromising mountain of a man.
 The recklessness of his mistimed tackle played into his destructive narrative and prompted journalists to serve up a new nickname for the hard-hitting defender: the butcher of Bilbao.

 Stretchered off down the tunnel with a broken ankle, Maradona would be out of action for the foreseeable future.
 The butcher had sent the South American, and unbeknownst to him, Barcelona’s title hopes, to the slaughter.

 Barcelona manager, Cesar Luis Menotti, calls for Goikoetxea’s head after the game.
 A plea to Spanish officials to get the centre-half banned from football for life.
 The enraged Argentinian wanted retrospective action on the heinous crime committed on his compatriot.
 Menotti went as far as saying the Athletic Club defender was part of a race of ‘anti-footballers.’

-This particular anti-footballer would prove a commanding presence on 39 occasions for Spain’s national team, and win four pieces of silverware at San Mames.
-Menotti’s stance on Bilbao’s football and those who were a part of it, led to an unharmonious relationship with Bilbao boss, Javier Clemente.
-With the Spanish press as a go-between, both managers would regularly go on record with their distaste for the other.
+This particular anti-footballer would prove a commanding presence on 39 occasions for Spain’s national team, and win four pieces of silverware at San Mames, but Menotti’s stance on Bilbao’s football and those who were a part of it led to an unharmonious relationship with Bilbao boss, Javier Clemente.
+With the Spanish press as a go-between, both managers regularly voiced their distaste for the other.